 As part of the planning process for the proposed project, steps were taken to ensure avoidance and minimization of impacts to aquatic resources to the maximum extent practicable based on the existing site conditions.
-No compensatory mitigation is proposed since no wetland fill impacts are proposed.
+No compensatory mitigation is proposed since existing on site tidal wetlands will be enhanced and expanded.
+The proposed project will eradicate the phragmities and enhance the onsite wetlands.
+No SAV is located at the project site.